Highly anisotropic nonrelativistic charge-to-spin conversion in altermagnets: DFT results

 \section{DFT results}

-Having demonstrated the anisotropic charge-to-spin conversion in $d$-wave altermagnets based on the general group-theoretical analysis, we now exemplify those phenomena in representative altermagnets based on the DFT calculations\cite{prb7892,jpcm395502,jpcm465901,jcp154105,prl3865}.
-It should be noted that the computational details for the spin-resolved conductivity calculations including the lattice parameters, energy cutoff, $k$-point mesh and Hubbard-$U$ values etc. are exactly the same as the previous work\cite{prb224423}.
-The more information concerning the magnetic structure, band structure, spin splitting, etc. should consult Ref. \cite{prb224423}.
-Similarly, we consider one candidate material for each $d$-wave SPG, as listed in the last column of Table \ref{table1}.
-To be specific, we consider the monoclinic CuF$_2$ (SPG $^22/^2m$), the orthorhombic FeSb$_2$ (SPG $^2m^2m^1m$), the tetragonal K$_2$Ru$_8$O$_{16}$ (SPG $^24/^{1}m$) and the tetragonal RuO$_2$ (SPG $^24/^1m^2m^1m$).
-Given the fact the CuF$_2$ is a wide-gap semiconductor while the other three candidates are metallic, we assume that the Fermi energy is at the $0.1$ eV below the valence band maximum for CuF$_2$.
+Having demonstrated the anisotropic charge-to-spin conversion in $d$-wave altermagnets based on the general group-theoretical analysis, we now exemplify those phenomena in representative altermagnets based on the DFT calculations.
+We consider a handful of candidates, as listed in the last column of Table \ref{table1}.
+To be specific, we consider the monoclinic CuF$_2$ (SPG $^22/^2m$), the orthorhombic FeSb$_2$, MnPd$_2$ (SPG $^2m^2m^1m$), the tetragonal K$_2$Ru$_8$O$_{16}$ (SPG $^24/^{1}m$) and the tetragonal RuO$_2$, OsO$_2$ (SPG $^24/^1m^2m^1m$).
+Given the fact the CuF$_2$ is a wide-gap semiconductor while the other candidates are metallic, we assume that the Fermi energy is at the $50$ meV below the valence band maximum for CuF$_2$.
 It is also worth noting here that although the presence of magnetic order in the RuO$_2$ is highly controversial\cite{prl166702,prl176401}, we will, however, consider here the RuO$_2$ as an illustration of group-theoretical results.